-The decision whether to call the police to investigate is made by the prison governor using guidelines provided by Her Majesty’s Prison and Probation Service (HMPPS) and depends on the nature and seriousness of the alleged offence.
-A Prison Service Instruction (PSI) provides ‘the test for seriousness is whether the offence poses a very serious risk to order and control of the establishment, or the safety of those within it'. (see PSI 47 /2011 Prisoner Discipline Procedures).
+The decision whether to call the police to investigate is made by the prison governor using guidelines provided by His Majesty’s Prison and Probation Service (HMPPS) and depends on the nature and seriousness of the alleged offence.
+A Prison Service Instruction (PSI) provides ‘the test for seriousness is whether the offence poses a very serious risk to order and control of the establishment, or the safety of those within it' (see PSI 05/2018 Prisoner Discipline Procedures).
 Seriousness means "whether the offence poses a very serious risk to order and control of the establishment or the safety of those within it".

 Where a governor / adjudicator decides to ask the police to investigate, he should still lay a disciplinary charge within 48 hours of discovery of the alleged offence, and the hearing should then be adjourned pending the police enquiry and CPS decision (see R v Douglas EWCA Crim 1193).

 If the victim requires that the matter be referred to the police, the governor / adjudicator must accede to that request.